 For the pot roast:

-- Boneless beef chuck roast or round roast
+- Boneless beef chuck roast, round roast, or a rump roast

 - Vegetable oil

 - Tomato paste

 - White or yellow onion

 - Cream (optional)